ciceromsjr/myfinancesplugin/README.md

 Coming Soon
 -----

-- Search by Icomes, Expenses, Transfers, Accounts, Credit Cards, Categories in order to you create your own reports.
+- Search by Icomes, Expenses, Transfers, Accounts, Credit Cards, Categories in order to you to create your own reports.

 License
 =======